gjones1911/S1_TestBed_Demo/README.md

 - A UI to start / stop the demo

-- Subscribe to MQTT (to OPCUA Server) so that we can
+- Subscribe to MQTT (to OPCUA Server) so that we can | XL
   - see the incoming data -> we know it is running!
 It is ON
     - when it is first ON, we can email / notify people
   - OFF